Punktum-dk/whois-service-specification/README.md

 | `ID verified by submission of documentation` | The registrant has verified their identity by submitting documentation                                          |
 | `ID checked by registrar`                    | The registrant has completed the identity check with their registrar                                            |
 | `Registrant approved after a risk assessment`| The registrant has been assessed by Punktum dk's risk engine as not required to complete the identity check     |

+👉 If the `ID status` field is excluded, then the registrant has not performed a identity check.

 <a id="example-domain-name-query-for-domain-name-offered-to-waiting-list"></a>
 #### Example domain name query for domain name offered to waiting list